tituslhy/Skimlit/README.md

 A skimmable summary is then returned as an output to the user

 ## The model
-Unfortunately the model size is too large and will not be committed on github.
-Do reach out to me if you would like to have it!
+Unfortunately the model size is too large and will not be uploaded on GitHub - but do reach out to me if you would like to have the exact weights.
 The model architecture (specifics are available in utils/utils.py under the 'build_model' function) is: <br>
 <p align="center">
   <img src="Images/model.png">
 </p> <br>

-All experimented models are trained over 3 epochs.
+All experimented models are trained over 3 epochs on only 10% of the training data to speed up experiment timing.
+The best model of the experiment is then trained on all training data over 5 epochs.
 A summary of experimented models and their validation accuracy are as follows:
 <br>
 <table>
   <thead align="center">
     <tr border: none;>
       <td><b>Experiment</b></td>
       <td><b>Model</b></td>
-      <td><b>Validation accuracy (on 15% of test data)</b></td>
+      <td><b>Validation accuracy (on 10% of test data)</b></td>
       <td><b>Findings</b></td>
     </tr>
   </thead>